Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Issues

 \subsection{Phenomenological and observational interfaces}

-The interface between theory and experiment is expanding rapidly.
+The interface between theory and experiment has expanded rapidly in recent years.
 Heavy-ion experiments at RHIC, FAIR and NICA probe baryon densities up to several times saturation and temperatures near the chiral crossover~\cite{Chen:2011am,Chen:2016sxn,Schaefer:2009ui}.
-Parity-doublet models can provide testable predictions for the in-medium spectral behaviour of parity partners~\cite{Steinheimer:2018rnd}, dilepton yields~\cite{Seck2022dilepton} and chiral restoration signatures~\cite{Mukherjee:2016nhb,Mukherjee:2018yft}.
-In astrophysics, the advent of gravitational-wave measurements (GW150914~\cite{PhysRevLett.116.061102,2041-8205-818-2-L22}, GW170817~\cite{PhysRevLett.113.091104}, GW190425~\cite{Abbott_2020}) and precision X-ray timing from NICER offers new constraints on the neutron-star EoS that directly affect the allowed range of \( m_0 \) and vector couplings~\cite{PhysRevD.93.124051}.
-Consistency between these constraints and parity-doublet model predictions will be a decisive test of the framework.
+Parity-doublet models are capable of providing testable predictions for the in-medium spectral behaviour of parity partners~\cite{Steinheimer:2018rnd}, dilepton yields~\cite{Seck2022dilepton} and signatures of chiral restoration~\cite{Mukherjee:2016nhb,Mukherjee:2018yft}.
+In astrophysics, the advent of gravitational-wave measurements (GW150914~\cite{PhysRevLett.116.061102,2041-8205-818-2-L22}, GW170817~\cite{PhysRevLett.113.091104}, GW190425~\cite{Abbott_2020}) and precision X-ray timing from NICER has provided new constraints on the neutron-star EoS that directly affect the allowed range of \( m_0 \) and vector couplings~\cite{PhysRevD.93.124051}.
+Consistency between these constraints and parity-doublet model predictions will constitute a decisive test of the framework.

 Thus, chiral-parity mean-field models have matured into a versatile bridge between low-energy nuclear phenomenology and QCD thermodynamics.
-Yet their full potential will only be realized once the parity-partner assignment is clarified; the chirally invariant mass \( m_0 \) is tightly constrained through lattice and multi-messenger data; and fluctuation effects are incorporated systematically.
-Continued cross-disciplinary work—combining effective theory, lattice QCD, heavy-ion phenomenology and neutron-star astrophysics—will determine whether parity doubling is merely an elegant symmetry idea or a fundamental aspect of strongly interacting matter.
+Their full potential, however, will be realized only once the parity-partner assignment is clarified; \( m_0 \) is tightly constrained through lattice and multi-messenger data; and fluctuation effects are incorporated systematically.
+Continued cross-disciplinary work—combining effective theory, lattice QCD, heavy-ion phenomenology and neutron-star astrophysics—will determine whether parity doubling represents merely an elegant symmetry construction or a fundamental aspect of strongly interacting matter.

+A recurring limitation across existing studies concerns the extent to which phenomenological success depends on parameter tuning rather than on unavoidable consequences of parity doubling itself.
+For example, realistic saturation properties may be reproduced for a wide range of $m_0$ values, yet the corresponding predictions for chiral restoration density, neutron-star radii and cooling behaviour can differ substantially.
+This raises the question of whether parity doubling alone suffices to constrain dense-matter dynamics, or whether additional dynamical input—such as correlations beyond mean field or explicit quark degrees of freedom—is required for quantitative reliability.